millirenf/Feed-Reader-Testing/README.md

 # Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

+Hello and welcome to the UdaciFeeds Website!

+To Use this website, simply navigate to the URL and refresh the page whenever you would like to see if there is any new content!

+This website also offers filtering so you can narrow your topic search.
+    Simply click the menu icon in the upper left hand corner of the page and select which topic you would like to know more about!